adamhrv/skylift/docs/scanning.md

 1. Please add "Scan #"" to the subject so I know which location

 ## Add GPS Data

-Next, I'll need to know where in the world the scan is from.
+Next, you'll need to know where in the world the scan is from.
 To get the GPS coordinates you can use Apple Maps.
 Perhaps Google Maps also works for this.

 1. Open "Maps" on iOS
 2. Click "(i)" in upper right